-Digital Imaging Technicians of film crews have nowadays the need to store and copy Terabytes of data in the field.
+Digital Imaging Technicians (D.I.T.) of film and tv crews have nowadays the need to store and copy Terabytes of data in the field.

 The Digital Imaging Technician (DIT) has its DIT-Box to manage the recording media